georgemathachan/Bible-Notes/1 - Old Testament/01 - Genesis/Chapter 4.md

 ###### Genesis 4:26
 To Seth also a son was born, and he called his name Enosh.
 At that time men began to call upon the name of the Lord.

+### General Notes
+In this chapter we see that God accepts Abel's offering bur rejects Cain's.
+Abel brought out the best he had to offer - the firstlings of his flock - but Cain brought some fruit of the ground and not necessarily the first fruits.
+This wasn't meaningless to God but meaningless to us.
+How often do we say we will pray at a certain time but fail to do so.
+By keeping the promises we make to ourselves and to God, we are giving God our first fruits, our best.

+### Questions to ask oneself
+Am i bringing my best to God?